AlexEidt/ASCII-Vision/README.md

 ### Video from Other Sources

-If you want to stream video from something other than your webcam, go down to line 27 in `app.py`
+If you want to stream video from something other than your webcam, go down to `STREAM` in `app.py`

 ```python
 STREAM = '<video0>'